hdecarne-github/gradle-java-plugin/docs/index.md

 * __overwrite__: Whether to overwrite an existing release with the same name.
 If set to false the task will fail if an identically named release already exists.
 * __githubToken__: The GitHub API token to use to access the GitHub API.
 * __ignoreDirty__: Whether to ignore a dirty workspace (contains uncommitted changes).
 If set to false the task will fail if there are any uncommitted changes in the repository.

+The release is created in draft state and still has to be published afterwards e.g. via the GitHub web site.